|Birth: ||Sep. 28, 1867|

 Carl Gray, of Wichita, and Miss Hattie Flora were married in this city on Monday, December 6th, Rev. C.J.
 Bowles, of the Baptist church, officiating.
 They departed at once for their new home at Wichita, where Carl is working for the Western Union Telegraph Company (sic)

-Carl Raymond GRAY's first seven years following birth at Princeton, Arkansas, were spent in Little Rock, Pulaski county, Arkansas where his father was employed at Arkansas' first created institution for higher learning, Saint Johns' College of Arkansas (1850-1882), located east of and abutting the United States Arsenal complex.
+Carl Raymond GRAY's first seven years following birth at Princeton, Arkansas, was spent in Little Rock, Pulaski county, Arkansas where his father was employed at Arkansas' first created institution for higher learning, Saint Johns' College of Arkansas (1850-1882), located east of and abutting the United States Arsenal complex.
 His parents, born in Maine, both college educated, ending in Arkansas fall 1860, father becoming a Confederate officer during the Civil War, captured towards its end, returning home to continue educating the states' future leaders, its youth.

 ~ Carl's Career ~